csc301-2023-fall/project-12-unicef-m/README-dev.md

 #### frontend/

+/src/pages/login_page.jsx

+- This file contains code to get Superset URL, username, and password from user.
+Then navigate to dashboards page if credentials valid.

+/src/pages/dashboards.jsx
+- This file contains axio calls to retrieve the dashboards and display them.
+This file also contains code that enables search.

+/src/pages/final_clone.jsx
+- This file contains code that use axios fetch information such as lists of charts the users can rename from the desired dataset, and maps the dataset to this dashboard.
+Here we also give users the option of cross instance cloning.

+/src/pages/pages.css

+- This page contains all the styling code for the page components.

+/src/main.jsx

+- This file specifies the path to access each page.

 ### Initial Setup

 Prior to working on the backend, make sure that you create a virtual environment in the backend folder.
 To do so, first navigate to the backend directory, and then type the following command: